Aunt Vadge: strange little sore under my urethra won’t go away

 Dear Aunt Vadge,

-I haven’t been sexually active for four years and I quit taking birth control pills a year ago.
-My current problem is an irritated, slightly itchy, non-healing red area about 4 mm wide on the skin right below my urethral opening.
-I’ve had this problem for six months following my first-ever UTI in April 2015 (which escalated to tiny kidney stones and an emergency room visit).
-I took some basic antibiotic, then Cipro, and then three months later Clindamyacin and then a sulfa-based antibiotic (Sulfamethoxazoe 400 mg and Trimethoprim 80 mg).
+I haven’t been sexually active for four years and I stopped the pill a year ago.
+My problem is an irritated, slightly itchy, non-healing red area about 4 mm wide on the skin right below my urethral opening.
+I’ve had it for six months, following my first-ever UTI in April 2015 (which escalated to tiny kidney stones and an emergency room visit).
+I took a basic antibiotic, then Cipro, then three months later Clindamycin and a sulfa-based antibiotic.

 Yours,